 Sure we made it up to Harvard, bought the requisite sweatshirts too and at least made of point of driving by Cheers (loved that show) but I could not wait to get back ‘home’ to our B&B and just visit with the local shopkeepers, have the best damn Eggplant Marinara sandwich imaginable at a small local deli and be treated by the owner of my favorite restaurant to Limoncello after dinner.
 Great dinner, windows open to the street, twinkle lights sparkling everywhere and Limoncello?
 It was almost magical.

-Originally a recipe from Giada De Laurentiis; Jenn had substituted raspberries for blueberries and since that combination is such a favorite of mine I had no intention of revising again; it was the perfect choice.
-While I’m certain this is a great light ‘cooler’ I did not have sparkling water on hand but I did have sparkling wine (no big surprise right?).
+Originally inspired by a recipe from Giada De Laurentiis; I’m certain this makes a great light ‘cooler’ but I did not have sparkling water on hand.
+Luckily I did have sparkling wine (no big surprise right?).
 I am a huge fan of both Cava (sparkling wine from Spain) and Prosecco (the same from Italy) and love it mixed with other liqueurs.
 Doesn’t Limoncello and Prosecco seem like the perfect Italian cocktail?
-With the addition of berries, the result is so pretty I can see it gracing many a table this weekend and more all summer long.
+With the addition of raspberries instead of blueberries, the result is even prettier and I can see it gracing many a table this weekend and all year long.
 Want to take it beyond the apertif?
 A bit of vodka is a nice addition and of course I tested it!
 Salut!

 Make this for your Mom or yourself…I promise it’s perfect!